-If the 50lb/in2 test pressure is exceeded, fuel will be discharged through the refuelling relief valves and vent pipe.
+On no account is the test pressure of 50 lb/in2 to be exceeded, as otherwise fuel will flow through the refuelling valve reliefs and out through the vent pipe.

 Transfer pipes-14 lb/in2 (including head of fuel).
 The tank pressure test described in para.
 37 will cover this requirement.